Introduction

 Many times I have heard developers saying that why we need Nexus IQ (Nexus Lifecycle) scanning when we already did SonarQube code scan.
 And if we're doing both, then why do we need a third tool to scan the code.
 Well! various tools scan different aspects of the code.

-In this competitive era and fast deploy code to market, we need automation not only around testing and deployment but also for code review.
+In this competitive era and fast deploy code to market, we need automation not only around testing and deployment but also for code review and security.
 Nothing can replace the manual code review process, however, it takes time and sometimes availability of developers is challenging.
 Here, the code analysis tool comes to the rescue.
 These tools could scan from different aspects and report bugs to improve code quality, code security, code performance, etc.

 Type of Tools